AkselMeola/eu_meola_json_deck/README.md

 ## TODO:

  - [ ] Documentation - usage examples
- - [ ] Button action payload - command, browser, refresh
+ - [ ] Implement button action payload - command, browser, refresh
+ - [ ] Add option to always re-download image
+ - [ ] Pack in some pre-rendered gauges for easy use.
+E.g. use prefix: asset:/path/to/asset.png
+ - [ ] Implement a background color change using `set_background_color()`